 diagrams, making these veterans ideally suited for jobs

-in building maintenance.
-New building maintenance
+in building maintenance

 technicians earn around $40,000 per year.